Reviewing VPNs is an ongoing 10+1 step process:

 It all starts with a list of companies that have a ready-to-use product and could be considered as trustworthy.
 Trust is the core of all VPNs.

-1. Digging Into Company Profile
+1. Company Profile

 We search their court case history, logging, location, whether they have separate companies for payment processing, who are the owners, reputation, and more.
 We sometimes even use lawyers to take a look at their documents.